TenSeventy7/Archiverse/README.md

 # Archiverse

-A beautiful, Material 3-design reader for Archive of Our Own (Ao3).
+An unofficial reader for the Archive of Our Own (AO3).
+A beautiful, Material 3-design reader that brings your favorite works to life.

 ## 🌠 Features